Yellowtail snapper: Taxonomy and naming

 It is the sole member of the monotypic genus Ocyurus, the name of which is derived from the Greek words okys, meaning "swift", as in the bird, and oura, meaning "tail", a reference to the tail being forked like that of a swift.
 Chrysurus is derived from the Greek word chryso, meaning "golden".

 A taxonomic study of snappers within the subfamily Lutjaninae in the tropical western Atlantic Ocean indicated that the at monotypic genera Ocyurus and Rhomboplites sit within the genus Lutjanus.
 Lutjanus ambiguus is considered by some authorities to most likely to be a hybrid between L. synagris and O. chrysurus, supporting the close relation between the two genera.

 Description

 Yellowtail snapper have a distinct yellow lateral band beginning at the snout that gets wider towards the forked tail, which is completely yellow.
 The rest of the fish is an olive to bluish black color with yellow spots above the lateral band.
-The dorsal fin is yellow while the anal and pelvic fins are whitish. by bony spines.
-The dorsal fin consists of 10 spines and between 10-12 soft rays, while the anal fins consist of 3 spines and 8-9 soft rays each.
+The dorsal fin is yellow while the anal and pelvic fins are whitish.

+The species has one dorsal fin and one anal fin, which are partially supported by bony spines.
+The dorsal fin consists of ten spines and between twelve and fourteen soft rays, while the anal fin has three spines and eight or nine soft rays.
+Scales are found on the bases of the soft portions of the dorsal and anal fins.
+The pectoral fin is long, and its tip reaches the level of the vent.

 In contrast to other snapper species, the head and mouth of Ocyurus chrysurus are small and the species does not have a dark lateral spot below its dorsal fin.
+Like other snappers, canine teeth are present in the upper jaw of O. chrysurus.
+Most teeth in the upper and lower jaws are villiform, however.
+A distinctive characteristic is the presence of teeth on the ectopterygoid bones.